deathworlders/online/content/book/deathworlders/chapter-20-exorcisms.md

 "-‘Ere, what’re you- fookin’ - let go!"
 Powell protested, and Legsy did so.
 Powell straightened his jumper and frowned at him.
 “The fook was *that* about?” he demanded.

 "Sorry, sir."
 Legsy straightened to attention.
-“It’s just... good to have you back.”
+“It’s just...good to have you back.”

 Powell hung his head and shook it, smiling.
 "Get out, you big fookin’ softy." he ordered, kindly.